vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

 Run the workflow **“04 - Configure demo hosts”** after the bootstrap finishes.
 The job calls [`scripts/configure_demo_hosts.py`](scripts/configure_demo_hosts.py) to discover the ingress IP, updates [`gitops/apps/iam/params.env`](gitops/apps/iam/params.env) with fresh `nip.io` hostnames, commits the change and prints the URLs.
 Argo CD is exposed through an HTTP ingress (TLS terminates at the `argocd-server` service), so the generated Argo link intentionally uses `http://`.

+To prevent drift, the workflow now also runs every night with the default AKS resource group and cluster name (or the values configured in repository variables `AKS_RESOURCE_GROUP`/`AKS_NAME`).
+Each scheduled run re-applies the host discovery script and commits any changes automatically, so stale ingress hostnames self-heal without manual intervention.

 ## 4. Day-two tips

 - The GitOps tree lives under `gitops/`.
 Update manifests, commit, and let Argo CD reconcile the cluster. `kubectl apply` is only needed for the initial bootstrap.